lanierbl/CSCI-S15_P4/README.md

     <li>test/password (Multiple listings in seed data)</li>
 </ul>

 <b><u>NOTE:</u></b> There is more code in my repository than what is above but the working code is encompassed in these files.
 I originally wrote the skeleton of the logic using views/forms and then late in the process decided to move most of the processing to AJAX and try and incorporate parallax into the UI.
-You'll see the remnants of the old code in the OLD folder of '/app/views/old'.
+You'll see the remnants of the old code in the OLD folder of '/app/views/'.
 All of my UI and Javascript is in 'index.blade.php" and 'index.js' respectively.

 ## Project To-Do (Things I still want to figure out)

-There are two areas that I will want to focus on after the course has completed:
+There are three areas that I will want to focus on after the course has completed:

 1. Currently, listing information is stored in a separate table than the home information (of each listing).
 The DB query that pulls home descriptions (i.e., when a user does a property search) doesn't have the corresponding listing so I can't reference the listing ID.
 I need to rewrite the query to do a join between 'homes' and 'listings' to reference this additional information.
 The usability of the tool would be better if teh user knows the listing number alongside the home data.